Choose ground beef that is at least 95-percent lean.

 Many cold cuts or deli meats, like ham, bologna, and salami, are high in fat and sodium.

-Use a little mustard instead of mayonnaise to cut down on fat.
+Use mustard instead of mayonnaise to cut down on fat.

-Try grilling, broiling, roasting, or baking meats.
+Try grilling, broiling, roasting, sauteing, or baking meats.
 These cooking methods add great flavor without adding fats.

 Leaner meats are often less expensive.
 But they need to be cooked low and slow, with moist heat, to keep them tender.
 Use a slow cooker or a covered pot or baking dish in your oven.
-Use a cooking liquid that will add flavor, but not fat.
+Use a flavorful cooking liquid, like a vinegar, that will add flavor, but not fat.